Samples are 9"x11" and they are folded and shipped USPS First Class mail.

 Painted walls especially in bathrooms and kitchens, should be cleaned with ammonia and water to remove oils, stains, etc. Repair any defects in the wall.
 Once the walls are clean and smooth, apply wallpaper primer; tint as mentioned above if desired.

-Existing wallpaper must be removed before application of your new wallpaper.
+Existing wallpaper can either be removed before application of your new wallpaper or you'll need to use an oil based primer over the old wallpaper before you can install the new.
 If you need instructions on this part of the process, feel free to contact us.
 Once the wallpaper is removed, repair any defects and prime with a wallpaper primer.

 If you have special circumstances, don’t hesitate to contact us and we will be glad to help.